github/training-kit/git-guides/git-init.md

 - Once you have initialized the repository, create a remote repository somewhere like GitHub.com.
 - Then, add the remote URL to your local git repository with `git remote add origin <URL>`.
 This stores the remote URL under a more human-friendly name, `origin`.
 - Shape your history into at least one commit by using `git add` to stage the existing files, and `git commit` to make the snapshot.
-- Once you have at least one commit, you can push to the remote and set up the tracking relationship for good with `git push -u origin master`.
+- Once you have at least one commit, you can push to the remote and set up the tracking relationship for good with `git push -u origin main`.

 #### `git clone`: The Remote Already Exists